CodeMiser/EveryDayExtensions/Components.md

 ### Key Dynamics:

 1. View Gating the Paging:
     - The UITableView triggers prefetching only when the user scrolls near the end of the currently loaded rows.
     - This means the API is only queried when the UI needs more data, reducing unnecessary requests.
 2. Paging Gating the View:
     - The isFetching set ensures only one request is in progress at any time.
     - Until the current page’s data is appended, the threshold for the next prefetch isn’t crossed, preventing duplicate or overlapping requests.
 3. Page Size & Margin:
     - The pageSize (e.g., 20 items) is tuned to exceed 2 * visibleCells.count - margin (e.g., 10–15 items depending on screen size and margins).
-- This ensures there’s always enough data loaded to scroll smoothly without gaps, even during slower network conditions.
+    - This ensures there’s always enough data loaded to scroll smoothly without gaps.
+    - Paging operates reliably even with slow network conditions.

 ### Why It’s Robust: